 Sponsor: Rep. Jim Runestad

 House Bill 5123 reported from committee as substitute H-1

 Sponsor: Rep. Pamela Hornberger

-The bills would each add a new section to the Foster Care and Adoption Services Act to create the Children’s Assurance of Quality Foster Care Policy (MCL 722.953 et al.).
+BRIEF SUMMARY: The bills would each add a new section to the Foster Care and Adoption Services Act to create the Children’s Assurance of Quality Foster Care Policy.
 As a whole, the Policy would, among other things, ensure that children placed in foster care receive fair, equal, and respectful treatment.
-The DHHS would have to implement the bills’ provisions no later than 90 days after the effective date of the bills.
-The bills are tie-barred to each other, meaning that no single bill could take effect unless all are enacted.
+The Michigan Department of Health and Human Services (MDHHS) would have to implement the bills’ provisions no later than 90 days after the effective date of the bills.
+The bills are tie-barred to each other, meaning that no single bill could take effect unless all were enacted.

-House Bill 5121 would include in the act’s stated purpose that it is to ensure that the Department of Health and Human Services (DHHS) develop and maintain the Children’s Assurance of Quality Foster Care Policy.
-The bill would also add Section 8b to require that the DHHS ensures that the Policy is developed, implemented by the supervising agency, and made available to the public. (“Supervising agency” refers to the entity into whose care the foster child is placed and would be either the DHHS or a child placing agency.)
-The DHHS would have to promote participation of current and former children in foster care in developing the Policy.
+House Bill 5121 would include in the act’s stated purpose that it is to ensure that the Department of Health and Human Services (MDHHS) develop and maintain the Children’s Assurance of Quality Foster Care Policy.
+The bill would also add Section 8b to require that the MDHHS ensures that the Policy is developed, implemented by the supervising agency, and made available to the public. (“Supervising agency” refers to the entity into whose care the foster child is placed and would be either the MDHHS or a child placing agency.)
+The MDHHS would have to promote participation of current and former children in foster care in developing the Policy.
 Further, the Policy would have to ensure that children placed in foster care are provided with the following:

 · When appropriate, placement with relatives and siblings.

 · Inventory and security of the child’s personal belongings.